This topic is about ringworm of the scalp or beard. For information about other fungal infections, see the topics:

 Ringworm of the scalp is most commonly caused by the fungus Trichophyton tonsurans, which is spread from one person to another.
 This fungus causes more than 90 out of 100 cases of ringworm of the scalp in North and Central America.1 In the past, the fungus Microsporum canis was the most common cause, but it is a less frequent cause now.
 Microsporum canis is spread by cats and dogs.

-Ringworm of the beard is caused by Trichophyton verrucosum and is spread by cattle and other farm animals.
+Ringworm of the beard is caused by Trichophyton verrucosum and is spread by cattle, horses, or dogs.

 You can catch ringworm by sharing contaminated hats, combs, brushes, towels, telephones, clothing, sports equipment, or even theater seats, and by direct contact with an infected person.